oktadev/okta-blog/_source/_posts/2022-02-22-manage-dotnet-microservices.md

 For example, the code for the external `/warehouse` route will now become the internal URL of `http://host.docker.internal:4301/inventory`.

-At the top of Visual Studio 2022, there will be a new launch profile available called “Docker Compose.”
+At the top of Visual Studio 2022, there will be a new launch profile available called "Docker Compose."

 Use the same Postman request as earlier to fetch your token: